• Home

 No, you can use whichever sausages you like.

-Cocktail sausages are perfect for serving these at a party or part of a buffet.
+Cocktail sausages are perfect for serving at a party or part of a buffet.
 But there is nothing to say you can’t use chipolatas or normal sausages for this recipe.

 If you use larger sausages, you will probably need to increase the glaze ingredients so you have enough to coat them.